DHTMLX/docs-diagram/docs/guides/integrations/angular_integration.md

 The app should run on a localhost (for instance `http://localhost:3000`).

-## Creating Diagram
+## Creating Diagram Editor

-Now you should get the DHTMLX Diagram source code.
-First of all, stop the app and proceed with installing the Diagram package.
+Now you should get the DHTMLX Diagram Editor source code.
+First of all, stop the app and proceed with installing the Diagram Editor package.

 ### Step 1.
 Package installation

 Download the [**trial Diagram package**](/guides/diagram_editor/initialization/#installing-diagram-editor-via-npm-and-yarn) and follow steps mentioned in the README file.
-Note that trial Diagram is available 30 days only.
+Note that trial Diagram Editor is available 30 days only.

 ### Step 2.
 Component creation